Conscription in China: Differences in linguistic and legal definitions

 Those who voluntarily join the force are still counted as "conscripts" in the PLA but are provided with personal allowances, family subsidies, and post-service employment support.
 If the "conscripts" choose to stay in the force after two years of service, they can become a non-commissioned officer (NCO), with a higher, regular salary.

 According to Jamestown Foundation, the Chinese military has indistinct definitions of the terms regarding conscription.
 For example, the term "conscripts" (义务兵 (Yìwùbīng, obligated soldier)) refers to all enlisted military personnel regardless of their status as recruited, conscripted, or voluntarily joined.
 Similarly, the term "conscription" (征兵 (Zhēngbīng, conscription)) makes no distinction between "conscription", "enlistment", and "recruitment" in the PLA documentation.
 Those who volunteered to join the force are still called "[being] conscripted" by the PLA.

 For a substantial amount of time, the Chinese military rarely used the word "volunteers", which has become interchangeable with the word "non-commissioned officer" (NCO) in their forces.
 For the first two years of recruited personnel, regardless of their status as conscripted or voluntarily joined, all are designated "conscripts".
 When the "conscripts" become NCOs, they are sometimes called "volunteers".
 This practice has led to the confusion that the PLA is a conscription-based force.
-In 2011, China modified the Military Service Law, attempting to standardize the concept of conscription inline with international standards, in which the PLA was defined as a "hybrid force" consisting of both conscripts and volunteers, with "volunteers being the majority".
-According to research conducted by Taiwanese Ministry of Defense, the revised languages help to clarify that current PLA members are all voluntarily joined, while the "hybrid force" designation maintains the flexibility for the future implementation of the "compulsory military service" when needed.
+In 2011, China modified the Military Service Law, attempting to standardize the concept of conscription in line with international standards, in which the PLA was defined as a "hybrid force" consisting of both conscripts and volunteers, with "volunteers being the majority".
+According to research conducted by Taiwanese Ministry of Defense, the revised language helps to clarify that current PLA members are all voluntarily joined, while the "hybrid force" designation maintains the flexibility for the future implementation of the "compulsory military service" when needed.

 Punishment

-Even though mandatory military service has not been implemented since 1949, people avoiding service when called up are still liable for punishment, and Beijing authorities criticize those youths who do not want to join the army.
+Even though mandatory military service has not been implemented since 1949, people avoiding service when called up are still liable for punishment, and Chinese authorities criticize those youths who do not want to join the army.